Worldbuilding/worldbuilding.github.io/kaztron/index.md

 For example, `.help spotlight` will give you general information on the spotlight bot features, whereas `.help spotlight join` will specifically tell you about the "join" subcommand and its syntax.
 (In this case, the commands are both very simple, though!)

-{% include note.html content="Help files are contextual: KazTron will only list commands that you're allowed to use in the channel where you asked for help.
-So you won't see `.roll` unless you ask for `.help` in #tabletop, and you won't see mod-only commands unless you're a moderator." %}
+{% include tip.html content="Ask for `.help` in the same channel that you want to use commands in.
+KazTron only shows commands you're allowed to use based on your account and the channel you ask in." %}

 ## The Team